 I love Chinese food.
 I love eating with chopsticks.
 I love the soups, the sauces, and the fast and fresh style of cooking.
 I love the deep meaty flavors.
 So, my awakening to the ubiquitous use of rancid plant oils in most restaurant Chinese food was heartbreaking – to put it mildly.
 Fortunately, Asian cooking lends itself easily and gracefully to Real food ingredients.
-I can now relax knowing that I have more than a few healthy Chinese food recipes (including this Mongolian beef) up my silken sleeve.
+I can now relax knowing I have more than a few healthy Chinese food recipes (including this Mongolian beef) up my silken sleeve.

 - 1 tablespoon toasted sesame oil